 Here are a few examples of B2B/tech and consumer audiences:

 By no means does list account for every piece of technology available.
-These are just the platforms that I am close to and/or have used in the past.
-Please let me know if I missed one or if there is a certain platform I should look into.
+These are just the social media platforms that I am familiar with and/or have used in the past.
+Please let me know if I missed one or if there is a certain social media platform I should look into.

 Holler at me questions and thanks for reading.